fuzzlecutter/TazUO/src/ClassicUO.Client/LegionScripting/doc.md

 <details>
 <summary><h3>InJournalAny(msgs)</h3></summary>

  Check if the journal contains *any* of the strings in this list.
+ Can be regex, prepend your msgs with $  .
  Example:
  ```py
  if API.InJournalAny(["You have been slain", "You are dead"]):